shivubu/Seraph_RiderWatch_App/README.md

 Ohma Zio transformation and attack sound effects.
 The App contains 3 types of sound effects for inputs:
 1. Ridewatch Sound : Single press
-2. Alt.
-Ridewatch Sound : Long press
+2. Final form Finisher Sound : Long press
 3. Kamen Rider Final form Transformation sound : Double press (not available for Showa riders) The app also boasts some custom rider sound effects made specifically for the app.